The MERIT Framework for AI Search Optimization

 E = Evidence

 Original, quantifiable assets that establish your brand as a primary source AI systems can reference and attribute.
-This includes proprietary research and benchmarks, case studies with measurable outcomes, expert analysis and educated opinions, evidence-based hypotheses and frameworks, transparent methodologies with measurable outcomes, topical authority, and other authoritative resources that demonstrate thought or industry leadership.
+This includes proprietary research and benchmarks, case studies with measurable outcomes, expert analysis and educated opinions, evidence-based hypotheses and frameworks, transparent methodologies with measurable outcomes, topical authority, and other authoritative resources that show thought or industry leadership.

 R = Relevance